BRIDEBOOK

 Aligning on strategy

-The project unfolded while Bridebook was redefining its supplier strategy and broadening the planning journey.
-As insights emerged, we worked with the senior designer, PM and stakeholders to prioritise what would deliver the most value early on.
+The project unfolded while Bridebook was redefining its supplier strategy and expanding the planning journey.
+As insights emerged, we aligned with the PM and stakeholders on what would deliver the most value early.

 Balancing tradeoffs

-Some supplier-related decisions sat outside product’s control, and onboarding needed to stay lightweight to avoid friction.
-We adjusted scope as we learned more, focusing our effort on the highest-impact navigation and onboarding changes.
+Some supplier-related decisions sat outside the product’s control, and onboarding needed to remain lightweight to avoid friction.
+As priorities shifted, we narrowed scope and focused on the highest-impact changes to navigation and early engagement.

 Working within real constraints

 Limited user access meant relying on existing research, qualitative testing and internal reviews to guide decisions.
-We chose a UI direction flexible enough to keep pace with the in-progress rebrand while still improving clarity and hierarchy.
+We chose a flexible UI direction that aligned with the evolving rebrand while improving clarity and hierarchy.

 (04)